 ODSA’s pūmanawa (what makes our hearts beat) is empowering the voice of disabled student’s through inclusivity, accessibility, advocacy and allyship on-campus in Ōtepoti and greater Aotearoa.
 Kei tēnā tangata, kei tēnā tangata tōna ake āhua, tōna ake mauri, tōna ake mana anō hoki.
 Each and every one has their own uniqueness, life essence and presence.

-As part of this mahi you’ll see ODSA advocating on committees, hosting guest speakers, organising movie screenings, taking home the sustainability Office’s kōwhai award for being the Lorax of all clubs, running up for the Blues and Gold’s award (humble brags), writing submissions, sending you surveys, on radio interviews, in the paper and most regularly at our weekly DisabilTea meets, where there is a range of dietary inclusive beverages and a space to connect, 2-4 Tuesday and Thursday alternating weekly in the Otago Room.
+As part of this mahi you’ll see ODSA advocating on committees, hosting guest speakers, organising movie screenings, taking home the sustainability Office’s kōwhai award two years running for being the Lorax of all clubs, running up for the Blues and Gold’s award (humble brags), writing submissions, sending you surveys, on radio interviews, in the paper and most regularly at our weekly DisabilTea meets, where there is a range of dietary inclusive beverages and a space to connect, 2-4 Tuesday and Thursday alternating weekly in the Otago Room.

 If you are keen to get amongst or would like to know more, then get in touch on Instagram or Facebook at @otagoDSA, or flick us an email at email@example.comView constitution »